openweb3/web3go/README.md

 - `SendTransaction` send by [transaction type of `go-ethereum`](https://github.com/openweb3/web3go/blob/08c2cb1790acbc92277f28b3d98e8b7347450cc5/types/types.go#L246) and needs to specify the sender
 - `SendTransactionByArgs` send by transaction type of `TransactionArgs` which contains all fields a transaction needs

 If the provider of client contains the signer of the transaction's `From`, both of them will populate transaction fields, sign the transaction and call `eth_sendRawTransaction` to send RLP-Encoded transaction.
-Otherwise them will call `eth_sendTransaction`.
+Otherwise will call `eth_sendTransaction`.